-3.4.2 Pharmaceutical Products
+3.5.2 Pharmaceutical Products

 The manufacture and sale of medicines is subject to mandatory licensing in Switzerland.
-It takes around 11 months to license a new pharmaceutical product with Swissmedic, the Swiss Agency for Therapeutic Products (excluding the company's internal processing time), making Switzerland's registration process one of the fastest in the world.
-Normal evaluation of a license application for a human medicine with a new active ingredient costs 70,000 Swiss francs (105,000 Swiss francs with the fast-track process).
+It takes a few months to license a new pharmaceutical product with Swissmedic, the Swiss Agency for Therapeutic Products (excluding the company's internal processing time), making Switzerland's registration process one of the fastest in the world.
+Normal evaluation of a license application for a human medicine with a new active ingredient costs 80,000 Swiss francs (medicines with a known active ingredient with innovations cost 30,000 Swiss francs).